 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-While the DR’s economic growth is expected to exceed that of other Caribbean countries, systemic challenges exist that were present even before COVID-19.
-Rising food costs are making it increasingly difficult for the poor to afford the basic food basket.
-The impacts of environmental degradation, such as mangrove, beach and coral reef erosion, threaten long term critical resources for tourism, which is a major economic driver.
+While the DR’s economic growth is expected to exceed that of other Caribbean countries, systemic challenges persist.
+Rising food and energy costs, exacerbated by the conflict in Ukraine, make it increasingly difficult for the poor to afford the basic food basket.
+The impacts of environmental degradation, such as mangrove, beach and coral reef erosion, as well as pollution, threaten long term critical resources for tourism, which is a major economic driver.

 The DR is a net importer of oil and price volatility has had a significant impact on the local economy.
 Additionally, electricity subsidies continue to burden fiscal accounts, making this sector a drag on the economy.
 Compounding the problem is the inability of the state-owned electric power distribution companies to collect payment on roughly 35 percent of the electricity they supply – either through technical losses or non-payment of bills and/or theft by individuals and companies.
 The accumulation of debts owed to the power generators results in a lack of working capital, disruptions in fuel supplies, and frequent blackouts across the country.

-International indicators of the DR’s competitiveness and transparency continue to erode.
+International indicators of the DR’s competitiveness and transparency indicate significant issues.
 Foreign investors cite a lack of clear, standardized rules by which to compete and a lack of enforcement of existing rules.
 Complaints include allegations of widespread corruption, requests for bribes, delays in government payments, weak intellectual property rights enforcement, bureaucratic hurdles, slow and sometimes biased judicial processes, non-standard procedures in customs valuation of imported goods, as well as product misclassification as a means of negating CAFTA-DR benefits and increasing customs revenues.
 Weak land tenure laws and government expropriations continue to be a problem.

 The lack of transparency and corruption continue to earn the DR low scores in international comparison tables.
-The country slipped to 115th place out of 190 countries in the World Bank’s “Ease of Doing Business” 2020 Index, and in Transparency International’s 2020 Global Corruption Perception Index, the DR ranked also slipped to 137th place out of 180 countries.
+In Transparency International’s 2021 Global Corruption Perception Index, the DR improved two places to 128 out of 180, among the lowest in Latin America.
 Procurement by government agencies and parastatal organizations is often conducted by private direct negotiation with preferred suppliers and lack transparency, which discourages competition and facilitates corrupt practices.
-However, the situation has improved since the implementation in 2007 of CAFTA-DR, which includes requirements for government procurement of goods and services by public tender.
+The situation has improved since the implementation in 2007 of CAFTA-DR, which includes requirements for government procurement of goods and services by public tender.
+However, under current law, foreign suppliers can only bid on international public tenders, which are relatively rare.
+However, foreign suppliers can participate in any other procurement process if they set up a local branch or subsidiary or have local tax residence through a mercantile registry.
 There is a lack of institutional continuity across changes in government administrations.
 The wholesale turnover in government personnel that typically occurs with changes in administrations can result in loss of records, which in turn can result in payment disputes and rejection of bills for goods and services purchased by preceding administrations.